CompleteUnityDeveloper/1_Intro_Setup/README.md

 1. We use PC mostly throughout the course
 2. General differences you'll see on Mac versus PC
-3. Specific Unity & Visual Studio differences you'll see on a Mac.
+3. Specific Unity and Visual Studio differences you'll see on a Mac.

 **After watching (learning outcomes)…**